roman-milk/roman-milk.github.io/vanessas-dissonance.md

+===

- ****** Vanessa's Dissonance Ch.
-17 ****** byCathartico© It was Saturday evening.
+It was Saturday evening.
 Eric Collins drove down a street lined with rundown houses and closed stores.
 Garbage was up and down the sidewalks.
 He parked his car in an empty parking lot.
 The few other cars were mostly abandoned and gutted.

  Looking nervously around, he walked to a seedy building nearby.
 A neon marquee sign with interchangeable letters greeted him from above the entrance.
 It gave the building the look of an old movie theatre.
 Only, this wasn't a movie theatre but a strip club instead.